John H. Smythe

-John H. Smythe (July 14, 1844 – September 5, 1908) was the United States ambassador to Liberia from 1878 to 1881 and from 1882 to 1885.
+John Henry Smythe or Smyth (July 14, 1844 – September 5, 1908) was an American diplomat who served as the United States ambassador to Liberia from 1878 to 1881 and from 1882 to 1885.
 Before his appointment, he had various clerkships in the federal government in Washington, DC, and in Wilmington, North Carolina.
 Later in his life he took part in a number of leading African American organizations and was president of a Reformatory School outside of Richmond, Virginia.

 Early life

-John H. Smythe was born on July 14, 1844, in Richmond, Virginia, to Sully and Ann Eliza Smythe.
+John Henry Smythe was born on July 14, 1844, in Richmond, Virginia, to Sully and Ann Eliza Smythe.
 Sully died in 1857 and Ann Eliza died in 1883.
 Smythe was taught to read between the ages of five and seven.
 About the age of eight or nine he was sent to Philadelphia, Pennsylvania to be educated, and he first attended a Quaker school and then a grammar school.
 When Smythe's father died, he quit school and took a job as an errand boy in a dry goods store, although he returned to school after a year. in 1859 he entered the Quaker run Institute for Colored Youth led by Ebenezer D. Bassett, graduating May 4, 1862.
 Bassett would later be minister-resident to Haiti, holding the position 4 years before Smythe would be diplomat to Liberia.
 Smythe was a talented painter, and was admitted a member of the Academy of Fine Arts at Philadelphia, focusing on landscapes.
 After graduating, in 1864, he worked as a laborer in the china house of Tyndale & Mitchell, and worked as an Army sutler's clerk for a short time during the American Civil War (1861–1865).